Fxitech2025/MYDashboardFx/ACTIVITY.md

 ## Bugs
 [ ] 1 - Error on resizing navbar causes stacked between badge and breadcrumb
 ## Features
-[ ] 1 - Avatar uses a group instead of StackPane to layout children;
+[X] 1 - Avatar uses a group instead of StackPane to layout children;
+[ ] 2 - AvatarView uses rect only
 ## Refactor
-[ ] 1 - Search has text when the app init and doesn't have action clear.
+[X] 1 - Search has text when the app init and doesn't have action clear.